LIMINAL: Exploring The Frontiers of LLM Decode Performance: Modeling

-\textbf{Limitations:} While our model captures the key performance bottlenecks of LLM inference, it simplifies certain aspects of real-world hardware and system behavior which we discuss below. \textbf{(i) Idealized Memory Access and Prefetching:} Real-world systems have finite memory cache sizes and imperfect data prefetching mechanisms, which can introduce memory stalls and reduce performance.
+While our model captures the key performance bottlenecks of LLM inference, it simplifies certain aspects of real-world hardware and system behavior which we discuss below.

+\textbf{(i) Idealized memory access and prefetching:} Real-world systems have finite memory cache sizes and imperfect data prefetching mechanisms, which can introduce memory stalls and reduce performance.
 Since LLM inference has a predictable, regular memory access pattern, we assume that near-perfect prefetching can be achieved, which recent work substantiates~\cite{yüzügüler2025preserveprefetchingmodelweights}.
-This effectively eliminates memory access latency, allowing the model to focus on the fundamental limits imposed by memory bandwidth (whether that memory is DRAM or SRAM). \textbf{(ii) Omitted Hardware Details:} Our model abstracts away many hardware-specific details, such as microarchitecural pipeline organization of the tensor and scalar engines, instruction scheduling to sequence them, memory controller design, interconnect topology, and switch design.
-While these design factors influence performance in real systems, their impact is secondary to the fundamental limits imposed by memory bandwidth, compute capacity, and synchronization. \textbf{(iii) Software Overhead:} Real-world systems incur significant software overheads, including operating system interference, driver overhead, and runtime library overhead.
-Our model does not explicitly account for these overheads, which can reduce performance - in typical LLM serving scenarios extreme low-level engineering is done to eliminate these overheads with often ``manual'' optimization.
+This effectively eliminates memory access latency, allowing the model to focus on the fundamental limits imposed by memory bandwidth (whether that memory is DRAM or SRAM).

+\textbf{(ii) Omitted hardware details:} Our model abstracts away many hardware-specific details, such as microarchitectural pipeline organization of the tensor and scalar engines, instruction scheduling to sequence them, memory controller design, interconnect topology, and switch design.
+While these design factors influence performance in real systems, their impact is secondary to the fundamental limits imposed by bandwidth, compute, and synchronization.

+\textbf{(iii) Software overhead:} Real-world systems incur significant software overheads, including operating system interference, driver overhead, and runtime library overhead.
+Our model does not explicitly account for these overheads, which can reduce performance - in typical LLM serving scenarios extreme engineering is done to eliminate these overheads with often manual optimization.
 This overhead can be captured by adding another \textit{exposed delay term}.

 \textbf{(iv) Mapping optimization:} We use expert-guided decisions to determine the partitioning of each operator.
 In the context of LIMINAL, the mapping only plays a role in the number of communication collectives that are needed per transformer layer, which we find to be at most 5.
 Exposed latency can be reduced if a better mapping exists that both leads to balanced work and fewer collectives.